hamidgholami/accp-cheatsheet/README.md

 	- Use **Temporary Security Credentials** (IAM Roles) Instead of Long-Term Access Keys
 	- Manage IAM User Access Keys Properly
 - You can enable single sign-on (**SSO**) to your AWS accounts by using **federation** and AWS Identity and Access Management (IAM).
 - All you can do with an **access key** once it has been generated is to:
 	- make active
 	- make inactive
 	- delete
+- IAM Policy Simulator evaluates the policies that you choose and determines the effective permissions for each of the actions that you specify.

 ### Popular HTTTP code
 - A HTTP 200 codes: successful